crypticterminal/dow-j.github.io/_posts/2018-03-23-web-application-penetration-testing-methodology.md

   </tbody>
 </table>

 While you've been mapping the application and conducting the initial parts of discovery `Burp Passive Scanner` has been running in the background analyzing the target for vulnerabilities.
-These scan results should be reviewed prior to kicking off a scan with `Burp Active Scanner` with any particularly stand-out pages made note of so that you can do and investigate them further at a later time.
+These scan results should be reviewed prior to kicking off a scan with `Burp Active Scanner` with any particularly stand-out pages made note of so that you can investigate them further at a later time.

 Due to the **very** long amount of time that it takes for `Burp Active Scanner` to complete I usually prefer to run it in bursts, reviewing scan results in between and making note of the results.